-I remember having this fear as early as childhood and as recent as last Christmas.
-As a child I wished I had received the Barbie motor-home I saw all my friends get, and this last Christmas I ran around to multiple stores to find matching holiday pajamas for that perfect Christmas family photo.
+I remember having this fear as early as childhood and as recently as last Christmas.
+As a child I remember pining after the Barbie motor-home I saw all my friends get, and this last Christmas I ran around to multiple stores to find matching holiday pajamas for a perfect Christmas family photo.

-My fear of missing out causes unnecessary activity, which leaves me distant in my relationships by being too tired to connect emotionally.
-This constant comparing with others can cause us to compete with people rather than come close to them.
+My fear of missing out causes unnecessary activity, which leaves me distant in my relationships because I am too tired to connect emotionally.
+Constantly comparing ourselves with others can also cause us to compete with people rather than come close to them.

-This desire to want what others have is what the Bible calls envy, and much of our activity can be motivated by this.
+This desire to want what others have is what the Bible calls envy, and much of our activity can be motivated by it.

-Envy creates distance in relationships because we are striving to be better than others or to have more than others.
+Envy creates distance in relationships because it makes us strive to be better than others or to have more than others.

 We can overcome envy by appreciating, admiring, and respecting others, while we learn from their talents and strengths.
-Expressing gratitude to others can help us to be close rather than competitive.
+Expressing gratitude to others can also help us be close to them rather than competing with them.

 Intimacy comforts us

 However, I have found that the activity of serving often occurs without conversation or vulnerability.
-The desire I have for close relationships is missed by choosing activity over intimacy.
+The desire I have for close relationships goes unfulfilled when I choose activity over intimacy.

-Through Scriptures that my spouse and friends have shared with me, God has helped me to express my fears, needs, and joy with others, in order to be close to them.
+Through verses of the Bible that my spouse and friends have shared with me, God has helped me to understand and express my fears, needs, and joy with others, in order to be close to them.

-This passage helped me to acknowledge and express to God the challenges I faced and how they made me feel.
-In verse 6, it says that God provided comfort to those who are downcast through friends.
-This changed my mind and heart to begin to be honest with God and the people in my life, so that we could be truly close (1 John 1:7).
+This passage has helped me to acknowledge and express to God the challenges I face and how they make me feel.
+It says that God provides comfort to those who are downcast through friends.
+This changed my mind and heart to begin to be honest with God and the people in my life so that we could be truly close (1 John 1:7).

 I thought it would be painful to take a risk and share what I believe, feel, and think.
-I thought this would make people laugh or leave.
+I thought this would make people laugh at me or leave me.
 God has shown me the truth: if I trust him by sharing my heart, he will comfort me by showing me the love and encouragement that I really need.